Paper 2025/406

 @misc{cryptoeprint:2025/406,

-title = {{AsyRand}: fast asynchronous distributed randomness beacon with reconfiguration},
+title = {{AsyRand}: asynchronous distributed randomness beacon with reconfiguration},

 howpublished = {Cryptology {ePrint} Archive, Paper 2025/406},